LeSoleil1/Data_Structures_Algorithms/CPP/readme.md

 # Data Structures and Algorithms in C++
-This project is based on the skeleton codes provided by Douglas Harder from the university of Waterloo.
+This continuing project is based on the skeleton codes provided by Douglas Harder from the University of Waterloo.